lue-bird/elm-syntax-type-infer/README.md

 ## TODO

 -   add more tests
--   apply let function declaration parameter unification with annotated type much, much earlier
 -   (mutually) recursive type aliases can run into an infinite loop
 -   add local types in a fully separate (optional!) step

-### performance problems?

 Right now, this can't handle medium to large files at an acceptable speed.
-Last measurement: for 100k lines, expect 10s
+Last measurement: for 100k lines, expect 8-20s  (report if you have other numbers)